-Overview of Anti-Judaism and Antisemitism
+Overview of Anti-Judaism and Antisemitism1

-Directions: As you are reading, annotate the text by completing the following steps: 1.
-Circle words that are unfamiliar.
-2. Put a question mark (?) in the margin in places where you feel confused.
-3. Stop and answer the questions in the boxes.
+Directions: As you are reading, annotate the text by completing the following steps:

+- 1. Highlight words that are unfamiliar. - 2.
+Underline places where you feel confused. - 3.
+Stop and answer the questions in the boxes.
 Underline the place(s) in the text where you found the answer to a question.